 It is the sole responsibility of buyers to familiarize themselves with International and U.S. laws or requirements for import and export; to identify and obtain any necessary export, import, endangered species or other permit prior to bidding; and to abide by International and U.S. laws and requirements.
 The Auction House and the Consignor make no representations or warranties as to whether any lot is or is not subject to export or import restrictions or any embargoes and will have no responsibility with regard to these matters. a) International: Several countries do not allow the importation of lots containing materials made from endangered species.
 This includes, but is not limited to, ivory, coral and tortoiseshell.
 An export license may be required for the export of certain materials, as well. b) State of California: California Penal Code sections 653o - 653r make it illegal to import into California for commercial purposes, to possess with intent to sell, or to sell within the state, the dead body, or any part or product thereof, of any polar bear, leopard, ocelot, tiger, cheetah, jaguar, sable antelope, wolf (Canis lupus), zebra, whale, cobra, python, sea turtle, colobus monkey, kangaroo, vicuna, sea otter, free-roaming feral horse, dolphin or porpoise (Delphinidae), Spanish lynx, or elephant.
 Starting in 2015, it will be unlawful to import into this state for commercial purposes, to possess with intent to sell, or to sell within the state, the dead body, or any part or product thereof, of any crocodile or alligator.
 Should a buyer in California state an intent to sell the certain animal parts named in California Penal Code sections 653o - 653r, the Auction House reserves the right to reject bids and refuse to ship.
 Note: Private ownership in California is not currently restricted.

+Rago sells only antique firearms as defined by the U.S. Bureau of Alcohol, Tobacco and Firearms.
 All Firearms will be sold in accordance with State of New Jersey and Federal firearms laws and any relevant State of New Jersey and Federal laws.
 It is the sole responsibility of buyers to familiarize themselves with their local laws and requirements for the possession of firearms; to identify and obtain any necessary license or permit prior to bidding; and to abide by all Federal, State and local laws and requirements.
 The Auction House and the Consignor make no representations or warranties as to whether any lot is or is not subject to such restrictions and will have no responsibility with regard to these matters.
-The Auction House works with the independent contractor Jim’s Gun Shop, a New Jersey company that retains both a Federal Firearms license (FFL) and an ATF Class Three license also on file with Auction House.
-After payment, the following firearms will be transferred to Jim’s Gun Shop for pick-up or shipment out of state to another authorized FFL: 1) long guns manufactured after 1898; 2) guns that accept fixed ammunition; 3) all guns described by Auction House as “hand gun” or “revolver”, regardless of age or ammunition type.
-No firearms will be sold internationally.
+Rago sells only antique firearms as defined by the U.S. Bureau of Alcohol, Tobacco and Firearms.
+Due to New Jersey firearms regulations, all handguns, pistols, and revolvers will only be shipped via Federal Express and will only be delivered to a person who holds a Federal Firearms License or a Curios and Relics License.
+Handguns, pistols, and revolvers can only be picked up at Auction House by a person who holds a Federal Firearms License or a Curios and Relics License or the proper New Jersey handgun permits, which must be shown and logged.
+There are no exceptions.
+No firearms will be sold or shipped internationally.

 Private Sales: These Terms of Sale shall apply to both auction and private sales of property.